deepcurator/DCC/demo/run_all_modalities/README.md

 ### Models
 Model files for text2graph (text2graph_models.zip) and image2graph (image2graph_models.zip) modules are provided.
 These zips need to be extracted into seperate folders, and their paths need to be updated in the demo notebook.

+### Ontology
+Download the ontology file named DeepSciKG.nt and update its path in the demo notebook.

 # Acknowledgement